dcharles21/Conditional-Replicated-Softmax/README.md

-Python Code for my Masters Thesis: Conditional Replicated Softmax for Topic Modelling with Metadata
+Python code for my Masters Thesis: Conditional Replicated Softmax for Topic Modelling with Metadata

 preprocess.py loads and preprocesses the data